 An MVP app is focused on a single concept and does not include any other features.
 The MVP strategy is consistent with the lean startup philosophy of developing the best product possible with the least resources in the shortest amount of time.
-This can help keep the cost of MVP down and be tested with the least amount of risk.
+This can help keep the cost of your MVP down and test with the least amount of risk.

 It is beneficial to determine whether or not your idea will work from the beginning without investing your entire budget.